-As of September 2014, the company had evaluated over 395 drug candidates from 315 companies since its establishment in March 2005, signing on three deals.
+As of February 2015, the company had evaluated some 400 drug candidates since its establishment in March 2005, signing on three deals.

 According to the company, the development of a drug-from preclinical studies to approval-usually takes 10 to 17 years.
 A newly developed chemical compound has a 1/100,000 chance of securing regulatory approval.
 By contrast, the company's first product, Treakisym, received approval for domestic production only five years after signature of the License Agreement.
 The company achieved sales of JPY4.2bn in Japan in the third year after launch (FY12/13), equivalent to a market share of over 50%.